ArticySoftware/unreal-plugin-pkg/README.md

 ## Plugin Path

 The plugin path can be either a `.uplugin` file or a folder which contains a `.uplugin` file.

+## Zipping

+By default, this program will zip each packaged folder into a zip archive of the same name.
+If you don't want this, use `--nozip`.

+## Binary and Intermediate Files

+By default, this program deletes the Intermediate folder in each package before zipping it.
+If you don't want that, use `--keepIntermediate`.

+If you want to also delete the Binaries folder, use `--cleanBinaries`.